kar993/Gemini-LectureVoiceToNotesGenerator/README.md

 # Gemini-LectureVoiceToNotesGenerator
 An AI powered webapp that takes lecture/class audio recordings and turns them into study aids

+**Make sure ffmpeg is installed in your system**

-Upload an audio file (format: MP3 and WAV only and duration: 15 mins maximum for now) and choose:
+Upload an audio file (format: MP3 and WAV only and duration: 60mins) and choose:
 1. Generate Notes - For concise summary of the lecture
 2. Generate Flashcards - Concept/explanation style cards for revision
 3. Generate Quizzes - Practice MCQs to test understanding